qkzk/fm/development.md

 - [ ] display preview of flagged files in menu flagged.
 - [ ] why have a bottom line in menu if the binds are always explained ?
 - [ ] preview should display how the file is previewed even if it's obvious "Previewed as binary file"
-- [ ] use anstyle crate to parse ANSI lines.
-Use anstyle_crossterm for conversion..
 - [ ] shell_command_parser refactor.
 The whole pipeline should be simplified as much as possible.
   - [ ] new shell command expansion %c current clipboard
 - [ ] menu / rendering / widgets